BYPOL: Publications

 The very first publication on the YouTube channel of the initiative was the appeal of the 4th year cadet of the police department of the Academy of the Ministry of Internal Affairs Vladislav Botyan.
 In it, against the background of a white-red-white flag, he spoke about his dismissal from the internal affairs bodies.
 He appealed to the cadets of the Academy of the Ministry of Internal Affairs and urged them to quit their studies and "take the side of the people." by attempting to overthrow the government of Belarus.
 Botyan also spoke about how he witnessed ballot stuffing during early voting.

 Then two videos appeared on the channel called "Heroes in balaclavas."
 In the first part, the protesters are roughly shoved into a paddy wagon, some are beaten.
 Everyone is put on their knees on the floor of the van.
 On the way, the security forces mockingly question some men and study the contents of their phones, in particular, their Telegram subscriptions.
 The second part shows footage from one of the protests in Minsk.

-On December 2, the initiative published a video of Lukashenka's approach to OMON officers.
-The video captures the events of the "March of New Belarus", which took place on August 23 and forced Lukashenka to fly over Minsk in a helicopter.
+On 2 December, the initiative published a video of Lukashenko's approach to OMON officers.
+The video captures the events of the "March of New Belarus", which took place on 23 August and forced Lukashenko to fly over Minsk in a helicopter.
 Then the head of state, under the supervision of the OMON, with the support of his son Nikolai and a personal doctor, "took part in dispersing" several people who accidentally lingered at the palace after the March had already ended by that time.
 After the "cleansing" of the territory, Lukashenka generously expressed his gratitude to the security forces, promising not to remain in debt for the "feat" they had accomplished.
 The security forces are heard joking, cursing and laughing at Lukashenka.

-On December 10, the initiative published a video in which OMON officers insult protesters, using foul language, thereby violating the order of the Ministry of Internal Affairs No. 67 "On the Rules for the Professional Ethics of Police Officers."
+On 10 December, the initiative published a video in which OMON officers insult protesters, using foul language, thereby violating the order of the Ministry of Internal Affairs No. 67 "On the Rules for the Professional Ethics of Police Officers."
 The video was filmed on August 23 near the Independence Palace in Minsk.